Diablow/jsx-props-navigation/README.md

 ⌨️ Ctrl + Alt + Win/Cmd + ]\
 jsxPropsNavigation.addRight -> Add cursor at next prop/attribute

+## Known issues

+- Boolean props or attributes missing a value are ignored.

 ## Release Notes

 Hope you like it.